OpenDSA/OpenDSA/RST/en/CS3slides/MTAdvanced.rst

 * Example input: ``exponentiate(8, 2)``
 * Consider: ``else if (exponent == 1)``.

   * If MT sets this to TRUE, this fails.
-OK
-  * If MT sets this to FALSE, then it gets picked up later by the odd condition.
+OK.
+But if MT sets this to FALSE, then it gets picked up later by the odd condition.
   * One solution: Simply remove the whole branch for ``exponent == 1``